+- Training

+- Professors attend 2-day training session taught by ULI's Director of UrbanPlan.

+- Note: All ULI professionals who participate in the classroom will have completed a one-day volunteer training.

-Materials & Costs
+- Materials & Costs

+- Materials

+- o UrbanPlan Handbooks one per student

+- Site plans one per 5 person team

+- o UrbanPlan Lego building kits- one per 5 person team

+- o Exercises/assignments

-- Materials - UrbanPlan Handbooks one per student - Site plans one per team - UrbanPlan Lego building kits- one per team - Exercises/assignments - o Laptop computers loaded with MS Excel one per 5 person team - o Urban Plan financial model - Award to winning team - Typically, the costs are borne as indicated below; however, each District Council will work with the professor/university involved to confirm costs and responsibilities. - UrbanPlan Handbook Provided as PDF for University or external vendor to print.
-Students purchase as course "reader."
-ULI has a relationship with FedEx to print the handbooks.
-The District Council may elect to order the handbooks through the existing ULI contact and be reimbursed by the University.
-Depending on the vendor, the cost ranges from \$9 to \$12. - Site plans Provided by ULI as PDF for University to print on foam core - Lego kits University purchases- Approximately \$100 per kit - Exercises & assignments Provided in electronic form to professor by ULI District Council.
-Most professors put these on-line for students for students to download. - Laptop computers Student use their own computers.
-Typically, universities can provide access to Excel if the students do not have the program. - Financial Model program Spreadsheet provided to professor by ULI District Council for distribution to students via Excel or Google Sheets. - Award to winning team Typically, the ULI District Council provides an award, such as enabling students to attend a ULI District Council program free of charge or get a student membership to ULI
+- o Laptop computers loaded with MS Excel one per 5 person team

+- o Urban Plan financial model

+- Award to winning team

+- Typically, the costs are borne as indicated below; however, each District Council will work with the professor/university involved to confirm costs and responsibilities.

+- UrbanPlan Handbook Provided as PDF for University or external vendor that typically copies "readers" to print.
+Student's purchase as course "reader."
+The District Council may elect to order the handbooks through

+the existing ULI contact and be reimbursed by the University.
+Depending on the vendor the cost ranges from \$12 to \$18.

+- Site plans Provided by ULI as PDF for University to print - o Lego kits University purchases- Approximately \$65 per kit - Exercises & assignments Provided in electronic form to professor by ULI District Council.
+Most professors put these on-line for students for students to download - Laptop computers Student use their own computers.
+Typically, universities can provide access to Excel if the students do not have the program - Financial Model program Excel spreadsheet provided to professor by ULI District Council for distribution to students - UrbanPlan video ULI District Council provides one video or DVD to each professor.
+The professor may make copies if desired. - Award to winning team ULI District Council provides the award, which is typically enables students to attend a ULI District Council program free of charge.

-For more information, contact Margit Nahra, Director of UrbanPlan for ULI Washington at margit.nahra@uli.org or 240-605-8735.
+For more information, contact Paula Blasier, Director of UrbanPlan for the Urban Land Institute: pblasier@uli.org